Skip to main content

 Peeking Cells

-What if you want to use the value of a cell in a computed cell but don't want changes to that cell's value triggering a recomputation.
-The peek property allows you to do exactly that.
+If you want to use the value of a cell in a computed cell but don’t want changes in the cells value triggering a recomputation, access the cell via the peek property.

 Example of .peek